Minority games played by arbitrageurs on the energy market: Introduction

+In the context of the energy market, arbitrage should be avoided as it may destabilize the grid: It may happen that more reserve energy is required than is accessible.
+However, such arbitrage opportunities have been actually exploited on the German energy market at several occasions in June 2019; this behavior has almost led to a crash of the system as not enough reserve power was immediately at disposal.
+We will use data of these events later in our discussion.

-The price of the reserve power\footnote{In reality, different types of reserve power are distinguished.
-Relevant for us are secondary and tertiary reserve power, of which a total of respectively around $2500$ MW and $1500 $ MW are available in Germany and Austria.
+In reality, different types of reserve power are distinguished.
+Relevant for us are secondary and tertiary reserve power, of which a total of around $2500$ MW and $1500 $ MW are available in Germany and Austria, respectively.
 Both have different start-up times, and whether (and when) tertiary reserve power gets activated depends on the expected duration of the disturbance.
-In our model we consider a single reserve market, which represents the combination of these two types of reserve power.} is determined by the so-called merit order.
-This means that the cheapest power is activated first, and the larger the imbalance is the more expensive power has to be activated.
-The merit order is essential to prevent the arbitrage from becoming a runaway process.
-From the point of the BRPs, the merit order implies a limitation of arbitrage opportunities: The more BRPs engage in this behaviour, the higher the cost of the reserve power, until eventually the possibility for arbitrage disappears.
+In our model we consider a single reserve market, which represents the combination of these two types of reserve power.
+The price of the reserve power is determined by the so-called merit order.
+Merit order means that the cheapest power is activated first, and the larger the imbalance is, the larger is the amount of reserve power that is activated at a higher price.
+The merit order is essential to prevent an arbitrage procedure from becoming self-supporting, ending in a runaway process.
+From the point of view of the BRPs, the merit order implies a limitation of arbitrage opportunities: The more BRPs engage in this behaviour, the higher the cost of the reserve power, until eventually the possibility for arbitrage disappears.

 Even with the merit order in place, this leaves room for some amount of arbitrage, thereby using precious reserve power.
-Here, the incentives for the BRPs amount to a so-called 'minority mechanism': Performing arbitrage is only advantageous for a BRP if not many other BRPs behave in the same way.
-Since any BRP only gets to find out what the reserve energy price is \textit{after} he makes his decision (trade on the intraday market stops 15 minutes before the actual delivery of the power), this minority mechanism leads to an uncertainty in who actually contributes to buying reserve power and what the reserve power price is after all.
-This leads to the possibility that some BRPs overestimate the profit they can make by leaving their portfolio imbalanced, favouring arbitrage by ignoring the possibly similar actions of other BRPs.
+Here, the incentives for the BRPs amount to a so-called 'minority mechanism': Performing arbitrage can be only advantageous for a BRP if not many other BRPs behave in the same way.
+How many behave in the same way is not known in advance, since any BRP only gets to find out what the reserve energy price is \textit{after} he makes his decision (the trade on the intraday market stops 15 minutes before the actual delivery of the power).
+Thus the minority mechanism leads to an uncertainty in who actually contributes to buying reserve power and in the reserve power price.
+This leads to the possibility that some BRPs overestimate the profit they can make by leaving their portfolio imbalanced by means of short selling, favouring arbitrage by ignoring possibly similar actions of other BRPs.
 The overestimation of the possible profit leads to an increased risk of exhausting the reserve power.